Emma Turner

 Having worked in Croydon for many years she has been involved in numerous initiatives, including establishing the Carers Support Centre and is delighted to now be working with Mind in Croydon.

-Head of Human Resources
+Head of Finance and Resources